erigontech/erigon/README.md

 ./build/bin/erigon
 ```

+### Optional stages

+There optional stages that can be enabled through flags:

+* `--watch-the-burn`, Enable WatchTheBurn stage which keeps track of ETH issuance and is required to use `erigon_watchTheBurn`.

 ### Testnets

 If you would like to give Erigon a try, but do not have spare 2Tb on your drive, a good option is to start syncing one